JeffreyRobertLynch/glassbox-xai/README.md

 ## Layer-wise Grad-CAM for Decoder Layers for XAI

 Visualization of decoder layers only.
 Any layer or layer grouping can be visualized with this technique (configurable parameter), but encoder, bottleneck, and output layer not shown here.
-Optional smoothing (configurable parameter) applied for visualization.
+Smoothing (configurable parameter) applied for visualization.

 *Heatmap of contribution to output across layers for transparency.*